-When vehicles that weigh almost 4,000 lbs. collide at any speed, the drivers and passengers are subjected to a significant level of force and stress.
-Great force applied to the body can cause injury to the internal organs.
-While external bleeding through the skin is easily recognized, internal bleeding may be more difficult to detect.
-Internal injuries can be serious, and victims must receive emergency medical attention.
+When vehicles that weigh nearly 4,000 pounds collide at any speed, the drivers and passengers are subjected to a significant level of force and stress.
+Great force applied to the body can cause injury to the internal organs, which can be serious, and victims must receive emergency medical attention.

 Types of Internal Injuries

 According to WebMD, any significant physical injury can result in internal bleeding.
 Two types of trauma that cause internal bleeding are:

 - Blunt Trauma: Internal blood vessels are torn or crushed through impact with a blunt object or through sheer force.
 Auto accidents are a leading cause of blunt trauma resulting in internal injuries.